What do you want to learn?

 3. Review your monthly cost and profit breakdowns

 Next, you’ll see a full breakdown of every monthly line item charged based on the order and product information you entered above.
-This breakdown may offer insight into where moving to an ecommerce platform and shipping through ShipBob can cut costs the most throughout the inventory storage and fulfillment process.
+This breakdown may offer insight into where moving to an ecommerce platform and shipping through ShipBob can cut costs the most throughout the inventory storage and fulfilment process.

 4. Request pricing from an FBA alternative